maximilianZenke/Prewitt-filter-PGM-image-convolving/README.md

 We encountered a problem when we started implementing the "createBoxFilter()" method inside KernelFactory.
 The given UML clearly states that it should return a two dimensional array of integers, however the boxFilter requires decimal numbers ( f.e. every Element in 3x3 boxFilter has a value of 1/9, which can not appropriately be represented as Integer ).
-We were therefore left with a choice between
+As Java as a static typing language, we were forced to choose between

 </p>

 <ol>
 <li>Write createBoxFilter() using Integers and misrepresent its values </li>
-<li>Write createBoxFilter() using doubles and interfere with the UML </li>
+<li>Write createBoxFilter() using doubles and interfere with the UML and many other functionalities using integers instead of doubles.</li>
 </ol>

-<p>Finally, we decided to stick with 1 for the sake of not misrepresent its values and harm the UML-stipulations which clearly stated that all relevant methods shall work with integers and not with doubles.</p>
+<p>Finally, we choose the best of both worlds: We implemented a boxFilter using a double[][] array, just like the UML stated, but implemented another boxFilter, using an int[][] array.
+The former cannot be used, because, as stated above, many other functionalities rely on integers.
+The latter can be used, but produces only black pictures, because its values will always be less than one and will therefore be cut to zero, because they are integers.</p>

+<p>In the end, we think that the createBoxFilter functionality does not go along well with Javas static typing.
+The former tutor was right, assuming that Python with its dynamic typing would be a better candidate for completing this task </p>

 <b>Additional testing </b>
 <br><br>